Simthass/litsynth-ai-literature-review/README.md

 ## 👨‍💻 Author

-Built for the AI Agents Intensive Course - December 2024
+Built for the AI Agents Intensive Course - November 2025

 ---